EliAndrewC/l7r/setting/l7r.md

 Fox crops are fairly typical for the latitude (the same as North Carolina): rice, barley, foxtail millet, and other regional staples.
 The foxtail millet is grown not because of the clan's name but because it is a common crop for the region.

-### The Fox clan's economy
+### The Fox Clan's economy

 Although the Fox have less than half the farmland of an average domain, they are quite wealthy from the bounty of their vast forest.
 Their priests meticulously track and measure the holy places within the forest which must remain forever free from logging.
 That still leaves enough trees to supply the lumber for the entire region, accounting for easily ten thousand koku of income per year just from what can be transported by cart, with significantly more being shipped downriver.

 The forest's bounty makes the Fox a significantly richer clan than they would otherwise be, and that wealth is regulated through the Ministries of Rites and Revenue.
 The Ministry of Revenue oversees lumber and ordinary charcoal; the Ministry of Rites oversees incense and "shrine-grade" white charcoal.
 Many other forest resources are split between the two ministries along similar lines.
 Each is a significant source of income on its own; there is no single dominant source of Fox wealth, but the many smaller sources together add up to a great deal.

 Charcoal is even more in demand, and is significantly easier to transport.
-Fox clan charcoal burners are more numerous than farmers, easily identified by their soot-stained clothes.
+Fox Clan charcoal burners are more numerous than farmers, easily identified by their soot-stained clothes.
 White charcoal made from sacred oak is a specialty, highly sought-after for its odorless and practically smokeless flame.
 The specialists who make such "shrine-grade" charcoal can be identified by their reddened "kiln eyes" and white-dusted clothing.

 Incense is even more profitable, with less overall demand but significantly easier transport costs.
 The oleoresins and pinewood of the forest are perfect for making "Kitsune-Koh" (fox scent) incense, highly sought after throughout the Empire.

 As one example of the many smaller sources of Fox wealth: Inari is the Fortune of rice and of foxes, and Fox rice is widely considered the most spiritually proper grain for offerings at Inari shrines anywhere in Rokugan.
-The Kitsune family quietly tends a small "Inari paddy" reserve each year whose harvest is purchased in bulk by Inari shrines from Crab to Phoenix lands, at well above market rate.
+The Kitsune Family quietly tends a small "Inari paddy" reserve each year whose harvest is purchased in bulk by Inari shrines from Crab to Phoenix lands, at well above market rate.
 The volume is too small to move the needle on Fox finances overall, but it is one among many such small endeavors that together net the clan several thousand extra koku per year.

 While the Ministries regulate the use of the forest's resources, the Seven Temples oversee the actual extraction of most of them: incense production, mushroom gathering, lumber milling, medicinal herbs and berries, charcoal burning, and so forth.
 Hunting is the one exception - hunting rights and the prosecution of poachers are handled at the provincial level.
 The Ministries of Rites and Revenue distribute usufruct rights over sections of the forest to the temples of the Seven Fortunes of Good Luck, which are organized in a nontraditional fashion.
 (The Fox would say their temples are organized in a fashion so deeply traditional that the tradition predates the more common temple organization structures.)